kalebheitzman/moodle-filter_autotranslate/README.md

 Two tasks handle translation management:

 1. **`autotranslate_task`** (runs **every 15 minutes**):
-   - Scans fields (e.g., course summaries, activity intros) for untagged text.
+   - Scans fields in configured tables (e.g., course summaries, activity intros) for untagged text.
    - Processes existing multilang tags (`<span>` and `{mlang}`), extracts translations, and replaces them with `{t:hash}` tags.
    - Assigns a unique hash and tags the content with `CONTENT {t:aBcDeFgHiJ}`.
    - Stores the source text in the database with `lang = 'other'`.
+   - Note: This task only tags content in configured tables.
+Content from unconfigured tables (e.g., third-party modules) is tagged dynamically during page loads.

 2. **`fetchtranslation_task`** (runs **every 30 minutes**):
    - Generates automatic translations for tagged content using your translation service.